 Visiting Artist | May 12 -24, 2018

-Juliana F. May comes to MANCC to develop her work, Folk Incest, a piece that explores uncomfortable arousal, sexual trauma, incest and the fetishization of young girls.
-Seeking to expose compulsivity as a mechanism for both coping and adaptation, May is interested in looking at unconscious motivation and defensive operations like hyper vigilance in an effort to lament, re-perform, and admonish various systems of oppression that silence and make bodies invisible.
+Juliana F. May came to MANCC to develop her work, Folk Incest, a piece that explores uncomfortable arousal, sexual trauma, incest and the fetishization of young girls.
+Seeking to expose compulsivity as a mechanism for both coping and adapting to trauma, May is interested in looking at unconscious motivation and defensive operations like hyper vigilance in an effort to lament, re-perform, and admonish various systems of oppression that silence and make bodies invisible.

 This project signals a shift in May’s practice, as she upends her long-standing, primarily physical practice.
-While still attending to formal concerns such as repetition and directionality, May’s choreographic strategies will shift focus from specific movement languages to spoken subject matter to unearth a new form.
+While still attending to formal choreographic concerns such as repetition and directionality, May’s choreographic strategies for this work will shift from specific movement languages to spoken subject matter to unearth a new practice.

-While at MANCC, May and her collaborators will continue to generate text, vocalizations, and images driven by their personal narratives.
-Content will then be mapped through an iterative editing process.
-The final form will be a play, a dance, a confessional, a personal testimony compressed to create a new non-fiction.
+While at MANCC, May and her collaborators continued to generate text, vocalizations, and images driven by their personal narratives.
+Content was then mapped through an iterative editing process.
+The finished work will be a play, a dance, a confessional, and a personal testimony compressed to create a new non-fiction.

-As a part of MANCC’s Embedded Writers Initiative, May and her collaborators will be joined in residence by Rennie McDougall.
+As a part of MANCC’s Embedded Writers Initiative, May and her collaborators were joined in residence by Rennie McDougall.
 This initiative, funded by The Andrew W. Mellon Foundation, is designed to support the re-imagining of dance writing conventions in order to better respond to and engage with a wider range of ever-evolving contemporary forms in dance and performance.
 McDougall is a dance artist and writer who is intimately familiar with May’s work and process.
-At MANCC they will continue their partnership to provide further context to May’s work.
+At MANCC they continued their partnership to provide further context to May’s work.